atlassian/react-beautiful-dnd/README.md

 <!DOCTYPE html>
 ```

-`doctype` impacts browser layout and measurement apis.
-You will generally want to specify a `doctype` to avoid browsers running in a [quirks mode](https://en.wikipedia.org/wiki/Quirks_mode) or some other mode ([more information](https://www.w3.org/QA/Tips/Doctype)).
+A `doctype` impacts browser layout and measurement apis.
+Not specifying a `doctype` is a world of pain.
+Browsers will use some other `doctype` such as ["Quirks mode"](https://en.wikipedia.org/wiki/Quirks_mode) which can drastically change layout and measurement ([more information](https://www.w3.org/QA/Tips/Doctype)).
 The html5 `doctype` is our only supported `doctype`.

 ## Developer only warnings 👷‍